 Fujisawa Hideyuki (藤沢秀行, Fujisawa Shuko, 19 June 1925 - 8 May 2009) was a Japanese, professional 9-dan.
-Father of Fujisawa Kazunari.
-Grandfather of Fujisawa Rina.
-Uncle of Fujisawa Hosai.
-Teacher of Abe Yoshiteru, Mimura Tomoyasu, Kurahashi Masayuki, Fujisawa Kazunari, Amano Masafumi, Takao Shinji, Nakazawa Ayako.
+He was the father of Fujisawa Kazunari, grandfather of Fujisawa Rina, uncle of Fujisawa Hosai and teacher of Abe Yoshiteru, Mimura Tomoyasu, Kurahashi Masayuki, Fujisawa Kazunari, Amano Masafumi, Takao Shinji and Nakazawa Ayako.

 |Table of contents|

 Fujisawa Hideyuki was born in Yokohama, Japan.
-He was one of the best players of his era, one of the "Three crows" along with Toshiro Yamabe and Suzuki Keizo (and later Kajiwara Takeo).
-Even though he was known for controversial acts, such as a drinking habit, his Go skill shone through.
-Besides Go, he was known for gambling and was a successful real estate dealer.
-He was also known for his calligraphy and had several exhibits of his works.
-At his peak he became known as "Shuko", an alternative reading of the characters for his given name.
-However he stated in his autobiography that although he doesn't mind being called Shuko he'd prefer to be called Hideyuki.
+As part of the "Three crows," he was one of the best players of his generation, along with Toshiro Yamabe and Suzuki Keizo (and later Kajiwara Takeo).
+Despite his controversial acts, such as a excessive drinking and gambling, he played go at the highest levels when the times came.
+Aside from go, he was also known as a successful real estate dealer and calligrapher, having had several of his calligraphy works exhibited.
+Over the years he became known as "Shuko", an alternative reading of the characters for his given name.
+However, in his autobiography he stated that although he didn't mind being called Shuko, he still preferred his original name, Hideyuki.

-Fujisawa was getting old now, and wouldn't win another title until ten years later.
-Again he won the Oza and held it for two years at the age of 67.
-He had set a record for the oldest player to defend a title, a record which still stands to this day.
-In October of 1998, he decided to retire from the Go world at the age of 74.
-The following year Fujisawa was expelled from the Nihon Ki-in for selling unsanctioned rank diplomas to amateurs in protest against what he considered improper Ki-in policies.
+Getting late in his years, Fujisawa wouldn't win another big title until the 40th Oza in 1992, where he played another young top-player, Kobayashi Koichi.
+He went on to hold the title for two years at the ages of 66 to 67, making him the record holder for the oldest player to defend a big title (a record that still stands to this day).
+In October of 1998, he decided to retire from the go world at the age of 74.
+The following year, Fujisawa was expelled from the Nihon Ki-in for selling unsanctioned rank diplomas to amateurs in protest against what he considered improper Ki-in policies.
 In June, 2003, the dispute was resolved and Fujisawa was reinstated in the Ki-in.
-His last place of residence was Kawasaki City.
-Fujisawa died 8 May 2009.

 Fujisawa had a reputation for winning the first edition of many titles: the first Prime Minister's Cup (1957), the first Nihon Ki-in Nihon Ki-in Number One Position (1959), the first Meijin (1962), the first Haya-Go Championship (1969), the first Tengen (1976), and the first Kisei (1977)...